-- Table B1: Skills Development Fund Applications by Comptroller Region 615 - 616 Shows the total number of applications submitted and approved for funding in FY 2023 for each region - 617 of the state.
-Data reflects Skills Development Fund applications for customized training, Skills for Small - Business applications, and Dual Credit applications.
-618
+Table BI: Skills Development Fund Applications by Comptroller Region

+Shows the total number of applications submitted and approved for funding in FY 2023 for each region of the state.
+Data reflects Skills Development Fund applications for customized training, Skills for Small Business applications, and Dual Credit applications.

 Region Number of Applications Submitted Number of Applications Approved Number of Applications Rejected Number of Applications Not Awarded Percent of Total Applications

-Alamo 2 1 - 1 2%
+Alamo 2 I - I 2%

 Capital 4 4 - - 4%

-Central 14 13 1 - 15%
+Central 14 13 I - 15%

-Gulf Coast 16 15 1 - 17%
+Gulf Coast 16 15 I - 17%

 High Plains 2 2 - - 2%

-Metroplex 11 7 1 3 12%
+Metroplex П 7 I 3 12%

 North West 3 3 - - 3%

 South 16 10 - 6 17%

-Southeast 8 3 1 4 9%
+Southeast 8 3 I 4 9%

 Upper East 6 4 - 2 6%

-Upper Rio Grande 5 4 1 - 5%
+Upper Rio Grande 5 4 I - 5%

-West 6 5 - 1 6%
+West 6 5 - I 6%

 Total 93 71 5 17 100%

 Note: Number of applications submitted includes proposals for Dual Credit that could not be funded in the competitive RFA due to lack of funding and five Dual Credit applications rejected due to disqualification.
+Two Skills for Small Business contracts were cancelled at the request of the grantee and re-submitted thereafter.